-- Fill in the fields of the event step with outputs from the email trigger, constants, or plain text.
+- Fill in the fields of the step with outputs from the Email Initiation trigger, constants, or plain text.
+Use the Search bar to quickly find properties or constants.
 For instructions on pulling information out of the email body, see our article on creating a step tailored to your emails.

-Those two steps — add an email trigger and connect a create event step — are all you need to initiate notifications using an email.
+Those two steps — add an Email Initiation trigger and connect a create alert step — are all you need to initiate notifications using an email.
 But it's always a good idea to test your flow to make sure you're getting the results you expect.

-- Double-click the email trigger and click either Copy Address (copies the address to your clipboard) or Test Email (opens your default email client with the To field pre-populated).
+- Double-click the Email Initiation trigger and click either Copy Address (copies the address to your clipboard) or Test Emaill (opens your default email client with the To field pre-populated).